Raventhatfly/Raventhatfly.github.io/profile/index.md

 Welcome to my personal website!

-My name is Feiyang Wu, currently a junior student majoring in Computer Engineering of ZJU-UIUC institude of Zhejiang University (China).
+My name is Feiyang Wu, currently a senior student majoring in Computer Engineering of ZJU-UIUC institude of Zhejiang University (China).
 I am also purchasing my second degree of University of Illinois Urbana Champaign (USA).
 I am expected to finish my bachelors&#39; degree in year 2025.